Omkar1279/fastapi-bank-service/README.md

 ### SQL Initialization Script

 The `indian_banks.sql` script located in the Docker context directory is copied into `/docker-entrypoint-initdb.d/` inside the container.
 This script is automatically executed during container startup to initialize the database schema.

+## Methods Used to Solve the Problem

+### 1. **FastAPI Framework**

+- **FastAPI**: Utilized for building the RESTful API with Python.
+It allows for rapid development and automatic generation of interactive API documentation.
+- **APIRouter**: Used to organize the API endpoints into separate modules for better maintainability.

+### 2. **SQLAlchemy for ORM**

+- **SQLAlchemy**: Employed for object-relational mapping to handle database operations and query management.
+- **Session Management**: Integrated with FastAPI to manage database sessions and ensure proper cleanup.

+### 3. **Pydantic for Data Validation**

+- **Pydantic**: Used for defining data models and validating request and response data.
+It ensures that the data conforms to the specified schema.

+### 4. **CRUD Operations**

+- **CRUD Functions**: Implemented functions for Create, Read, Update, and Delete operations to interact with the database.
+These functions handle querying and data manipulation.

+### 5. **Testing with Pytest**

+- **Pytest**: Used for writing unit tests to ensure the correctness of API endpoints.
+Tests cover various scenarios, including valid and invalid inputs, and validate response statuses and data.

+### 6. **Docker for Database Management**

+- **Docker**: Used to containerize the PostgreSQL database.
+This setup includes environment variables for database configuration and an SQL script for initializing the database schema.

+## Time Taken to Complete the Assignment

+The time taken to complete this assignment was approximately **8 Hours**.
+This includes:

+- Setting up the FastAPI project and writing models and schemas.
+- Configuring the endpoints.
+- Integrating SQLAlchemy for database operations.
+- Writing and testing CRUD operations.
+- Creating Docker configurations for PostgreSQL.
+- Running the app and testing using Postman and the FastAPI docs webpage.
+- Writing unit tests and validating the functionality.